-You’ve got insurance, so you should be covered if there’s a theft at your business, right?
+You’ve got insurance, so you should be covered if there’s theft at your business, right?
 Not so fast.
-Too often, businesses end up becoming complacent because of the false sense of security that insurance provides, leading to tragic results.
+Too often, businesses become complacent because of the false sense of security that insurance provides, leading to tragic results.

 There are several hidden ways that insurance can let you down when you need it most.
 From skyrocketing premiums with every claim, to being dropped if you have too many claims, to multiple deductibles and hidden gaps in coverage, insurance is not always the reliable safety net you think it is.